 Form Fuzzer is another chrome extension to populate form fields with different values and comes in handy during exploratory testing.
 Like Bug Magnet, you don’t need to key in different formats of email addresses, phone numbers etc manually when testing forms.
-Just right-click on the form field you want filled and select the desired value from presets.
+Just right-click on the form field you want filling and select the desired value from presets.

-#21.
-Web Developer Form Filler – This chrome extension makes filling form fields a child’s play and proves useful while exploratory testing.
-You can set up hot-keys to fill web forms using a single key.
+Web Developer Form Filler chrome extension makes filling form fields a child’s play and proves useful while exploratory testing.
+You can set up hotkeys to fill web forms using a single key.

-#22.
-Exploratory Testing Chrome Extension – Another simple chrome extension for exploratory testing that makes web exploratory testing easier.
+Exploratory Testing is another simple chrome extension that makes web exploratory testing easier.
 It allows you to add annotations in the form of bugs, ideas, notes and questions which you can see in a report along with screenshots for the session.
 [Thanks Francisco for the suggestion]

 Chrome extensions for API Testing

 Advanced RESTClient is another chrome extension for API testing.
 It is not as feature-rich as Postman but is great for a start into API Testing.
-REST Client allows you create and test custom API requests with a simple interface.
+REST Client allows you to create and test custom API requests with a simple interface.

 Resteasy is another option for testing RESTful APIs within Chrome.
-It offers similar functionality to Advanced REST Client chrome extension.
+It offers similar functionality to the Advanced REST Client chrome extension.
 So, you can try both and choose your favourite.

-#27.
-Ghostery – This chrome extension makes it easier to test how an application behaves when the network goes down and APIs fail as a result.
+Ghostery makes it easier to test how an application behaves when the network goes down and APIs fail as a result.
 It allows you to see all the trackers on a web page and provides an option to disable a specific one.

 Chrome extensions for Security and Penetration Testing

 Request Maker is a core penetration testing chrome extension using which you can create new requests, capture requests made by web pages, tamper with the URLs, modify headers and POST data.
-The feature I like the most in Request Make is – you can bookmark the requests on the click of a button which is a great time-saver.
+The feature I like the most in Request Maker is you can bookmark the requests on the click of a button which is a great time-saver.

 Chrome extensions for Accessibility Testing

 There are various guidelines (WCAG, ARIA, RGAA, Section 508) that define a way to make Web content and Web applications more accessible to people with disabilities.
-These chrome extensions can be used for accessibility testing to make sure these standards are met.
+The below chrome extensions can be used for accessibility testing to make sure these standards are met.

 Chrome extensions to enhance productivity